 Anyone age 11 or above is eligible to take the course and exam.

 Our course has two parts: knowledge and skills.
 You must complete and pass BOTH sessions to earn your certificate.
+NOTE: Both sessions must be completed in Missouri.
+Another state's knowledge session will not count towards your Missouri hunter education certificate.

 Choose ONE of three convenient options to complete the knowledge session: